opeeyum/django-book/README.rst

 The latest version is always available at ReadTheDocs: http://django-book.readthedocs.org/en/latest/

-See the project issues for more current status:
+See the project milestones for more current status: https://github.com/askedrelic/django-book/issues/milestones

 Sept 2012, still groundwork organization being laid.
 Much of the book has not been vetted.